cyrusneary/verifiable-compositional-rl/README.md

 The following are the visualization scripts, which show the user the final training results/trajectory picked resulting from the simulations.
 The scripts are as follows:

-‘visualize_unity_labyrinth_controllers.py’: It will show you the results of the Unity labyrinth experiment for a given folder.
+`visualize_unity_labyrinth_controllers.py`: It will show you the results of the Unity labyrinth experiment for a given folder.
 Upon running the script for its proper folder, you’ll be instructed to press play on the Unity scene where you have the labyrinth environment.
 Once you do so, you should be able to see the path resulting from your training controller.

-‘visualize_gridworld_labyrinth_controllers.py’: Disabled
+`visualize_gridworld_labyrinth_controllers.py`: Disabled

-‘visualize_gridworld_pixel_labyrinth_controllers.py’: Disabled
+`visualize_gridworld_pixel_labyrinth_controllers.py`: Disabled

 To run any of these scripts, follow the following format:

 python script.py folder_name

-For example: python visualize_unity_labyrinth_controllers.py 2024-07-25_14-02-58_unity_labyrinth
+For example: `python visualize_unity_labyrinth_controllers.py 2024-07-25_14-02-58_unity_labyrinth`